 a.
 General Policy.
 In accordance with accepted international procedures, the U.S. Government expects that personnel posted to the U.S. will be in reasonably good health.
-A military member or dependent that is assigned to the U.S. for the purpose of obtaining b.
-Costs and Availability are as follows:

-Defense (DOD) health care will not be accepted for treatment.
+A military member or dependent that is assigned to the U.S. for the purpose of obtaining Defense (DOD) health care will not be accepted for treatment.
 Arrangements for medical access for foreign military personnel are based on specific government-to-government reciprocal agreements and vary from country to country.